AccumulateNetwork/accumulate-docs/protocol-overview/glossary.md

 ### Directory Network Node (DNN)

-The Validator nodes within the Directory Network network are the DN Nodes(DNN).
+The Validator nodes within the Directory Network (DN) are the DN Nodes(DNN).

 ### Anchor Chain